ApploverSoftware/android_architecture/README.md

 When generatring Fragment using MVP Generator:
 1. From class FragmentNameSubComponent cut Fragment.class and paste it in array of subcomponents in FragmentsInjectorFactories
 2. From class FragmentNameSubComponent cut code for binding and paste it to the class FragmentsInjectorFactories

+Interactors are used to work with database and online sources